ReactiveX/rxjs/docs_app/content/guide/observable.md

 42
 ```

 This happens because both functions and Observables are lazy computations.
 If you don't call the function, the `console.log('Hello')` won't happen.
 Also with Observables, if you don't "call" it (with `subscribe`), the `console.log('Hello')` won't happen.
 Plus, "calling" or "subscribing" is an isolated operation: two function calls trigger two separate side effects, and two Observable subscribes trigger two separate side effects.
-As opposed to EventEmitters which share the side effects and have eager execution regardless of the existence of subscribers, Observables have no shared execution and are lazy.
+As opposed to EventEmitters which share the side effects and have eager execution regardless of the existence of observers, Observables have no shared execution and are lazy.

 <span class="informal">Subscribing to an Observable is analogous to calling a Function.</span>